josven/phx/docs/install.rst

 =============================

 Depending on where you are installing dependencies:

-Make sure that you using your virtual enviroment.
+First make sure that you using your virtual enviroment.

 If you are using virtualenvwrapper::